Dean Street Studios: History

-The premises are first known to have been used as a film studio in 1950s, which then became Zodiac Studios.
+The premises are first known to have been used as a film studio in the 1950s, which then became Zodiac Studios.

-The studio was bought by producer Tony Visconti in 1977 and operated for 13 years under the new name Good Earth Studios, with Paul Cartledge taking the role of a studio manager.
-Here Visconti recorded and produced such famous acts as T. Rex, David Bowie, Phil Lynott and Thin Lizzy.
+In 1977, producer Tony Visconti bought the studios, which he renamed Good Earth Studios, with Paul Cartledge taking the role of studio manager.
+Visconti owned the studio for 13 years, recording and producing acts such as T. Rex, David Bowie, Phil Lynott and Thin Lizzy at Good Earth.

 In 1989, Joe & Co bought the lease and expanded into the rest of the basement, by building a few more music recording/production suites.

-Jasmin Lee, the daughter of Alvin Lee from Ten Years After, took over the business in 2007 and re-launched it as Dean Street Studios, in partnership with the studio head engineer and director Ben Roulston.
+In 2007 Jasmin Lee, the daughter of Alvin Lee from Ten Years After, took over the business and re-launched it as Dean Street Studios, in partnership with the studio head engineer and director Ben Roulston.
 She has since then been managing it successfully and has seen many well-established, as well as up-and-coming, artists come back to work at Dean Street regularly because of the studio's central location.
 These artists include Marc Almond, Paul Weller, Florence and the Machine, Ed Sheeran, Tom Odell and many others.
-Lee also went on to establish Dean St Live – a production company for various events in the UK and around Europe.
+Lee also went on to establish Dean St Live, a production company for various events in the UK and around Europe.

-Apart from Dean Street Studios, the premises are also home to a production company Yellow Boat Music, an audio post-production company Guilt Free, and independent producers Charlie Russell, Bradley Spence and Alex Beitzke.
+Apart from Dean Street Studios, the premises are also home to a production company, Yellow Boat Music; an audio post-production company, Guilt Free; and independent producers Charlie Russell, Bradley Spence and Alex Beitzke.
 Collectively, they occupy all the other four, smaller production suites that are let on a long-term basis.